Retire abroad — 2026 leaders

 Take the 2-Minute Quiz — Find Your Ideal Retirement Country6.
 France — The Best Healthcare on Earth

 France may not be the first country that comes to mind when you think "affordable retirement," but the case is stronger than you expect.
+See how it stacks up against Spain in our France vs Spain comparison.
 Outside of Paris, the cost of living drops significantly — especially in the south, Brittany, and the Dordogne.
 And what you get in return is unmatched: the best healthcare system in the world according to the WHO, extraordinary food and wine, and a quality of daily life that few countries can replicate.

 France offers a Long-Stay Visa (Visa de Long Sejour) for retirees, requiring proof of income, health insurance, and accommodation.
 As a legal resident, you can enroll in the public healthcare system (Protection Universelle Maladie) after three months.
 Many expats also carry a top-up private policy (mutuelle) for EUR 50 to 150 per month.
 A couple can live in southern France for USD 2,500 to 3,500 per month.